Frequently Asked Questions

 The children range in age from birth to 18 years old.
 The greatest need is for families willing to care for children ages 11 and older.
 We also have a need for more families to care for sibling groups of two or more children.

 First, we recommend that you read all of the information provided in this FAQ and download our free guide, 6 Steps to Becoming a Foster Parent, for details about the process.
 These resources can help you decide if foster parenting is right for you.
-Once you are ready to move forward, please complete this form and our Foster Care Recruitment Coordinator, Becki Schindler, will reach out to you to schedule a meeting and answer any additional questions you have.
+Once you’re ready to move forward, please complete this form and our Foster Parent Recruitment Coordinator will reach out to you to schedule a meeting and answer any additional questions you have.

 Nope.
 You must be at least 21 years old with a valid driver’s license and/or reliable transportation.
 We are looking for loving, caring adults who want to make a positive impact in a child’s life and provide a safe environment.
 You can be single, married, any sexual orientation, a homeowner or apartment renter.
 For homes with one licensed foster parent, a max of four children may reside in the home and no more than two children can be under the age of six.
 For homes with two licensed foster parents, a max of six children may reside in the home and no more than four children can be under age six.
 Biological children are included in these ratios.